Houston Doctor of Physical and Occupational Therapy Programs

 tDPT Program Curriculum

 Often, a transitional DPT program is a custom degree program.
-It may be configured around the needs of a current practitioner/professional who wants to maintain relevancy.
+It may be configured around the needs of a current practitioner or professional who wants to maintain relevancy.
 Also, it is geared to students who already have clinical experience and may wish to fill in some gaps.
-That said, However, it typically offers what the APTA refers to as “content in areas that have been significantly augmented over the course of the past 5 to 10 years.” viii Curricula could include a wide range of required courses in areas such as diagnostic imaging, evidence-based clinical practice, pharmacology and pathophysiology.
+However, it typically offers what the APTA refers to as “content in areas that have been significantly augmented over the course of the past 5 to 10 years.” viii Curricula could include a wide range of required courses in areas such as diagnostic imaging, evidence-based clinical practice, pharmacology and pathophysiology.
 Students may also need to complete a practicum.

 Admission Requirements (tDPT)